lumeland/blog/posts/lume-3.md

 plugins when using it.
 But this behavior has two problems:

 - There are many plugins in which the order matters.
-For example, if you combine SASS and Postcss you may want to process the SCSS files first and pass the result to Postcss.
+For example, if you combine SASS and Postcss you have to process the SCSS files first and pass the result to Postcss.
 This inconsistency makes you wonder in which plugins the order is important or not.
 - It's not possible to use a processor to modify the output of these plugins.
-  For example, if you want to compress the sitemap file with brotly or gzip, is not possible because the sitemap will be executed always later.
+  For example, if you want to compress the sitemap file with brotli or gzip, is not possible because the sitemap will be executed always later.

 To make Lume less magic and more transparent and intuitive, many plugins using